mactul/powermake/README.md

 This example compiles all `.c` and `.cpp` files that are recursively in the same folder as the python script and generate an executable named `program_test`

+> [!WARNING]
-**Warning !** PowerMake calculates all paths from his location, not the location where it is run.
+> PowerMake calculates all paths from its location, not the location where it is run.
-For example, `python ./folder/makefile.py` will do the same as `cd ./folder && python ./makefile.py`
+> For example, `python ./folder/makefile.py` will do the same as `cd ./folder && python ./makefile.py`

+> [!NOTE]
-**Note:** In this documentation, we often assume that your makefile is named `makefile.py`, it makes things easier to explain.
+> In this documentation, we often assume that your makefile is named `makefile.py`, it makes things easier to explain.
 Of course, you can name your makefile the name you like the most.

 ```py
 import powermake